 The most common issue in Windows Server 2008 is lack of free space in C drive.
-In this situation, nobody would like to start from scratch, because it may cost whole day to complete this task.
-It also has potential risk of losing data while all operations.
-It cannot be better if you can re-size partitions and increase C drive space in Server 2008 without losing programs and data.
+In this situation, nobody would like to back up, recreate partitions and restore everything, because it costs such as long time.
+There’s also potential data loss risk when restoring and verifying data.
+It can’t be better if you can resize partitions and increase C drive space in Server 2008 without losing programs and data.
 Searching by Google, you’ll find that many people encountered the same problem and they asked similar question:

 Theory of decreasing and increasing partition